Psyop/Cryptomatte/README.md

 Psyop Cryptomatte Tab:
 * Picker Add: This adds "keyed" objects to the matte selection, meant to be used with Nuke's eyedropper.
 * Picker Remove: This removes "keyed" objects from the matte selection, meant to be used with Nuke's eyedropper.
+* Keyable Surface: Controls whether or not previews of the matte boundaries are drawn.
+A pulldown controls how they are drawn.
+ * "Edges" allows viewing input RGBA with borders around keyable regions
+ * "Colors" is random colors per matte
+ * "None" allows viewing of input RGBA without borders, but with a visible highlight on selected areas
-* Matte Only: This changes the output of the picker to output the matte in RGB channels as well.
+* Matte Only: Also write the matte to RGBA channels
 * Single Selection: Changes the gizmo behavior so that only one object may be selected at a time.
 * Remove Channels: Removes the Cryptomatte channels so that downstream of the gizmo, the additional channels are not present.
+* Matte Output: Which channel the extracted matte is written to.
+* Unpremultiply: Unpremults the extracted matte against by the alpha.
 * Matte List: A list of names to extract mattes from.
 This list may be modified in text form or using the Picker color knobs.
 * Clear: Clears the matte list.
 * Force Update: The python scripts keep Cryptomatte gizmos updated when inputs or relevant knobs are changed.
 If there's a case that it does not update, this button will manually update it.
 * Stop Auto Update: Stops the automatic updating described above.
-* Layer Selection: If there are multiple cryptomattes, this is how you select the layer.
+* Layer Selection: If there are multiple Cryptomattes, this is how you select the layer.
 This is filled in automatically, but may be changed manually.
 * Lock Layer Selection: Stops the automatic updating of layer selection, which occurs if the specified selection is not available.
 * Expression: Internally the gizmo generates an expression to extract the matte.
 The expression is saved here.

 Advanced Tab:
-* Name Checker: Same as the picker knobs, except this allows you to key objects to see what they are, without changing your matte.
-* Keyed Name: The name keyed in using the name checker.
+* Decryptomatte: Replaces gizmo with equivelant nodes
 * Unload Manifest: Generates a keyer for every name in the manifest.
 * Force Update All Gizmos in Script: Same as "Force Update", but runs the force update functionality on all Gizmos in the script.